 You don’t necessarily need a jeep to go over some of the mountain passes, though many call it “off-roading”.
 High alpine environments are fragile, and leaving the road destroys plants, habitats, and can cause erosion.
-Besides the fact that we should always “stay the trail,” it’s also illegal to off-road.
-So, the proper way to navigate those passes is stay on the road, and the proper term is really “four-by-fouring.”
+Besides the fact that we should always “stay the trail”, it’s also illegal to off-road.
+So, the proper way to navigate those passes is to stay on the road, and the proper term is real “four-by-fouring”.

 One of the best passes to cross in the Telluride area is Ophir Pass.
 For a scenic drive out of town and past the Opus Hut, start in Ophir, Colorado just up Highway 145 from Telluride and slowly drive east out of the town.
 You’ll go up and over at an elevation of 11,789 feet.
 This is one of the easiest passes to navigate, but with no shortage of beauty.
 Summer and fall are ideal times to make this trip, as the ground is dryer, and the temperatures are friendlier.
 This will take you to Highway 550, just outside of Silverton, near Red Mountain pass.
 Check the topo map for details.